-Other income for the current quarter was \$148 compared with zero for the quarter ended June 30, 2005.
-Royalty income of \$148 was earned under a one year renewable license agreement we entered into in October 2005 that allows the licensee to use, market and sell specific products we manufacture.
+Other income for the current quarter was \$0 and for the six months ended September 30, 2006 was \$148 compared with \$0 for the same periods ended September 30, 2005.
+Royalty income of \$148 was earned under a one-year renewable license agreement we entered into in October 2005 that allows the licensee to use, market and sell specific products we manufacture.
 Future royalty income earned will depend upon the sales of licensed products by the licensee.